larrykluger/Register-Plus-Redux/readme.txt

 FEATURE REQUEST: Registration widget, need to look into whether someone else took care of that, and if so how RegPlusRe interacts with that. http://wordpress.org/support/topic/register-plus

-FEATURE REQUEST: URL to custom logo, curious if WP has a better way to get at files uploaded too http://wordpress.org/support/topic/plugin-register-plus-custom-logo-help
+FEATURE REQUEST: URL to custom logo http://wordpress.org/support/topic/plugin-register-plus-custom-logo-help

 CONSIDERATION: There could exist multiple unverified users with the same username, when a new user signs up, need to check that username isn't in que already